Fork Union Military Academy: Academics

 Fork Union follows a unique curriculum schedule in the upper school (grades 9–12 and postgraduate) known as the One Subject Plan.
-Cadets at Fork Union take one subject at a time instead of a conventional schedule with six to eight classes per day or a block schedule.
-They remain with the teacher of that course all day, every day during that period.
+The school year at Fork Union is divided into five grading periods of about seven weeks in length.
+Cadets at Fork Union take one subject at a time per each 7-week grading period instead of a conventional schedule with six to eight classes per day throughout the full school year or a block schedule.
+The cadets remain with the teacher of that course all day, every day during that 7-week grading period.

 Military structure

 Fork Union Military Academy provides a structured military environment for its cadets.
 Military aspects of Fork Union's system include the wearing of uniforms, a military-style organization of personnel, accountability for personal appearance and the state of one's room, ranks, and a chain of command.
 The rank structure adopted by the corps of cadets mirrors the US Army's enlisted ranks, with the exclusion of the ranks of PV2 and Specialist.
 Its officer ranks mirror those of the Army JROTC's rank structure, with the rank of Cadet Colonel rarely being used.

 The Upper School consists of cadets from 9th grade through the Postgraduate year.
 The Upper School cadets reside in Jacobson Hall, home to Alpha, Bravo, Charlie, Delta, and Echo Companies.
 There is also a drill team company, Retan Rifle (which exists for special events only) that performs in parades across Virginia.
 Upper School marching band members march in parades on campus and around the state along with Retan Rifles and Fork Union's Bagpipe Corps.
 Cadet Officers and Non-Commissioned Officers (NCOs) live as a part of each company.
 Each company is subdivided into three platoons, each with its own NCOs and Officers.
 Platoons are subdivided into Squads led by Cadet Sergeants.
 Squad and Platoon leaders are accountable to the higher company leadership and adult members of the Commandant's Department, as well as to their Tactical Officers (TACs), who are assigned to each company to supervise the cadets.